Department of Horticulture

-Research interests focus on the characterization of adaptive traits (drought tolerance, cold hardiness) of plants to investigate their physiological responses to cultural (production and planting technique) and environmental (light, soil and temperature) manipulation and to monitor their physiological status during reestablishment in the landscape.
+During his time at MSU, Dr. Schutzki was responsible for teaching and research in the area of Landscape Horticulture.
+His research focused on the characterization of adaptive traits (drought tolerance, cold hardiness) of plants to investigate their physiological responses to cultural (production and planting technique) and environmental (light, soil and temperature) manipulation and to monitor their physiological status during reestablishment in the landscape.

 Schutzki, R.E. and S. Owens.
 1997.

 Anatomical investigations of low temperature floral bract injury in Cornus florida.
 Landscape Plants Development Center.
 Proceedings of the Symposium on Landscape Plants.
 Exploration.
 Breeding, Evaluation.
 June 27-29.
 1996.

 Kelm, M.A., M.G.
 Nair and R.E.
 Schutzki.
 1997.

 Mosquitocidal compounds from Magnolia salicifolia.
 International Jour.
 Of Pharmacognosy 35:84-90.

 Close, R.E., J.J.
 Kielbaso, P.V.
 Nguyen, and R.E.
 Schutzki.
 1996.

 Urban vs. national sugar maple growth: II.
 Water relations.
 J. Arboriculture 22(4):187-192.

 Fernandez, A., R.E.
 Schutzki and J.F.
 Hancock.
 1996.

 Isozyme and morphological variation in a Cornus florida L. provenance plantation representing geographically diverse populations.
 J. Amer.
 Soc.
 Hort.
 Sci.
 121(2) 225-230.